Quick Start with Version Control and Continuous Delivery

 Import an existing website to a new Buddy project

-Working with Buddy is based on projects consisting of:
+Working with Buddy is based on two things:

 Playing with the Git repository

-Upon completion of the import process, the code will appear under Code tab.
-Here you can browse the contents of your repository, create and manage branches, view commit history and edit files in a handy code editor—all most popular Git features available with a click of a mouse button.
+Once the repo is synchronized, the code will appear under the Code tab.
+Here you can browse the contents of your repository, create and manage branches, view commit history and edit files in a handy code editor.

-If you’re not familiar with Git, please refer to our guide
+If you’re not familiar with Git, refer to our guide for Git beginners.